 An overview of the Commons renovation, other facilities improvements, and temporary changes to services.

-Beginning in June 2017, the College is undertaking the largest renovation project in its history—with an 18-month comprehensive restoration of the iconic Commons building, which alone exemplifies, through its design, program, legacy, and name, the core ambitions and mission of a Bennington education.
+In June 2017, the College began the largest renovation project in its history—with an 18-month comprehensive restoration of the iconic Commons building, which alone exemplifies, through its design, program, legacy, and name, the core ambitions and mission of a Bennington education.

 To ensure and enhance the quality of the lived experience for Bennington students during this period, the College is undertaking a series of additional renovations that will ultimately provide several new facilities through the revitalization and adaptation of existing buildings.